The

 When using other types of wood the flute’s character changes distinctly.
 Boxwood makes the tone slightly softer and more colourful.
 Made with grenadilla, Palanca flutes are fantastically suited for orchestral work, as it requires above all a sustainable, strong sound.

-With its oval embouchure-hole and its very even intonation, especially with the use of fork-fingering, a Palanca flute is often favoured by flutists used to a Boehm flute, as they rapidly feel at home with this instrument.
+With its oval embouchure hole and its very even intonation, especially with the use of fork-fingering, a Palanca flute is often favoured by flutists used to a Boehm flute, as they rapidly feel at home with this instrument.

 The Palanca flute is a very versatile instrument, on which the whole baroque and part of the early classical flute repertoires of the 18th century can be played without problems.